How Juno Lighting Group Reduced OSHA Recordable Injuries by 93%

 That all changed when JLG shared their challenges with us in 2006.

-Today, Ergonomics Plus injury prevention specialist Mark Middlesworth continues to make weekly visits to this JLG facility.
+Today, Ergonomics Plus injury prevention specialist Mark Middlesworth continues to make weekly visits to this JLG facility to implement the Ergonomics Plus System.

 The truest measure of our performance is the success of our clients.
 This is what happens when the right expertise combines with the right process to create world-class results.
 Here are the results of our partnership with JLG so far.